FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_F2B.md

 ### Comments
 BEWARE:  Apache Tika is capable of extracting metadata, in the form of Linked Data, from a wide range of opaue file-types such as PDFs and images.
 This process will therefore return Linked Data that can only be found using a special tool.
-Therefore, passing this Metric does not mean that the publisher has *actively* made grounded metadata available.
+Therefore, passing this Maturity Indicator does not mean that the publisher has *actively* made grounded metadata available.